1. Scope

 10.3.
 The Customer and Purchaser can only transfer his/her rights and obligations under the contract concluded with BF for attendance of an event (4.12.), and thus also the right to demand admission to the performance(s), to a third party by way of assignment of claims by the third party entering into the contract with BF in the place of the Purchaser, assuming all rights and obligations, and there is no prohibition of assignment within the meaning of the following provisions.

-e.g., in particular, eBay or unauthorised online ticket exchanges (e.g., viagogo), or in the context of internet auctions not authorised by BF, in each case with the exception of sale by way of a so-called instant sale or instant purchase at a price that does not exceed the original price of the admission ticket, including the ticket fee and – if incurred – the attributable handling fee, plus such costs that have been or will be incurred by the seller as a result of the purchase and/or the resale of the ticket in this way (e.g., postage and/or, e.g., eBay fee or similar)
+b) If tickets are sold via unauthorised internet platforms, such as, e.g., in particular, eBay or unauthorised online ticket exchanges (e.g., viagogo), or in the context of internet auctions not authorised by BF, in each case with the exception of sale by way of a so-called instant sale or in-stant purchase at a price that does not exceed the original price of the admission ticket, including the ticket fee and – if incurred – the attributable handling fee, plus such costs that have been or will be incurred by the seller as a result of the purchase and/or the resale of the ticket in this way (e.g., postage and/or, e.g., eBay fee or similar).

-d) In the event of sale of tickets to make a profit or the act of procuring admission tickets in the name of a third party in order to make a profit by acting as a broker; in this respect, the aim of making a profit applies to the intention to sell the ticket at a price which exceeds the original price of the ticket, including the ticket fee and – if incurred – the attributable handling fee plus such costs that have been or will be incurred by the seller as a result of the purchase or resale of the tickets
+d) In the event of sale of tickets to make a profit or the act of procuring admission tickets in the name of a third party in order to make a profit by acting as a broker; in this respect, the aim of making a profit applies to the intention to sell the ticket at a price which exceeds the original price of the ticket, including the ticket fee and – if incurred – the attributable handling fee plus such costs that have been or will be incurred by the seller as a result of the purchase or resale of the tickets.

-e) In the event of the transfer and/or sale of admission tickets for the purposes of advertising or marketing, as a bonus, promotional gift or prize/winning, or as part of a hospitality or travel package not authorised by the organiser
+e) In the event of the transfer and/or sale of admission tickets for the purposes of advertising or marketing, as a bonus, promotional gift or prize/winning, or as part of a hospitality or travel package not authorised by the organiser.

 f) In the event that the admission tickets are sold without reference to these General Terms and Conditions.